DataDog/datadog-serverless-functions/azure/activity_logs_monitoring/README.md

 The Datadog-Azure function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.

-**This is currently in Private beta, instructions and code are subject to modifications.**
+**This is currently in beta, instructions and code are subject to modifications.**

 ## Quick Start